"It Could Have Been"

 For what it is, the acting in BLACK HAWK DOWN is superb, which must be credited to the director as well as the actors.
 These men are so real that the audience will forget their public celebrity personas.
 Furthermore, the movie is compelling and is laced with moral values.
 Clearly, BLACK HAWK DOWN is supposed to be jingoistic, but it would have been nice if the filmmakers had relied less on you-are-there factual content and more on dramatic structure and storytelling, which includes having villains.

+BLACK HAWK DOWN describes the U.S. military tragedy that happened in Somalia on Oct.
+3, 1993.
+General Garrison sends in some troops to capture some key lieutenants of the Somalian warlord whose clan had been starving and killing 300,000 of his fellow Somalians.
+The Clinton administration decides that they should not bring any heavy armament.
+The whole capitol, Mogadishu, is armed to the teeth against the Americans.
+The soldiers deploy and are sitting ducks.
+The rest of the movie shows the acts of valor and bravery on the part of many men as they try to get out of Mogadishu.
 The bloodshed in BLACK HAWK DOWN is extreme.
 There is also plenty of strong foul language.
 Despite superb acting and compelling moments, the filmmakers do not have the courage of their convictions.
 They refuse to turn either the Muslims into villains or the American politicians who sent men into harm’s way without adequate firepower.
 Clearly, BLACK HAWK DOWN is supposed to be jingoistic, but it would have been nice if the filmmakers had relied less on you-are-there factual content and more on dramatic structure and storytelling, which includes pointing fingers and having villains.